If you have already looked at Family or Workplace, click here.

 - You will learn from the feedback even about choices you would never make.

 View the suspect’s reactions when the incriminating evidence can or cannot be introduced in court

 - What might be best to say depends not just on the suspect’s emotional reactions, but whether or not the incriminating evidence can or cannot be introduced in court.

-- You can switch from high to low incriminating evidence whenever you wish.
+- You can switch from can or cannot introduce in court whenever you wish.

 - Once completed, click the ‘I’m Finished’ button to see a recap of what you’ve learned.

 - I want to see a